Skip to content

 • pnpm i: installs the dependencies

-• pnpm start: starts a dev server with hot reloading and the mock backend API server
+• pnpm start: starts a dev server with hot reloading and the mock backend API (via msw)

 • pnpm build: builds the gzipped production version of the app, to be stored in the data partition of the ESP